on all orders over $200

 There’s no easy way to settle this debate, but we must begin with a disclosure: The Porch Swing Store sells both rocking chairs and gliders, and our expertise in this matter is as experts of outdoor furniture.
 You should buy whatever you want.
 But if you don’t know what you want, this article will light your path.

 This is partly why they’re often used in baby nurseries to help get infants back to sleep quickly.
-Rocking can also promote parent-child bonding.
+Nursery rocking chairs can also promote parent-child bonding.
 Helping your new baby get to sleep can foster emotional, social, cognitive, and motor development.
 This can be especially helpful for surrogate or fostered children.

 Rocking chairs can help with arthritis and back pain.
 The rocking motion increases blood flow which sends more oxygen to the joints to relieve pain.
 For those suffering from arthritis, this motion does not place much stress on the body like exercises and walking.
 It can also build up flexibility in the knees and calves which can help you to feel more mobile.